moggs2/decide-ai-ic-challenge/README.md

 Then the requirements were installed on a Debian 12 VPS like described in the repo.

-One change was made because Rust ws outdated:
+One change was made because Rust was outdated:
 "rustup target add wasm32-wasi" was changed to "rustup target add wasm32-wasip1".
 Any missing wasm packages which came up during installatin were installed as well.
 The dfx.json was changed accordingly and can be found in this repo.